it could be love: alasdair mclellan on his collaborative relationship with the xx | read | i-D

-The marriage of Alasdair and The xx on It Could Be Love is a perfect encapsulation of the band's new direction; less introspective than on their first two records, more open and free, full of lightness and playful touches.
-Marking Alasdair's first foray into music videos, the four and a half minute long film is full of broken relationships and teen longing (and of course perennial favourite Blondey McCoy, in a cowboy hat).
-A perfect collaboration -- Alasdair's trademark light and balancing out their dark.
+The marriage of Alasdair and The xx in It Could Be Love is a perfect encapsulation of the band's new direction; less introspective than on their first two records, more open and free, full of lightness and playful touches.
+Marking Alasdair's first foray into music videos, the four-and-a-half minute long film is full of broken relationships and teen longing (and of course perennial favourite Blondey McCoy in a cowboy hat).
+A perfect collaboration — Alasdair's trademark light and balancing out their dark.

-With a working relationship that reaches back to 2009, when he first shot them as a four piece for i-D, 2016 saw him shooting two music videos, this book and several portraits for various other print publications.
-"We talked at length before we really did anything," the photographer states..
+With a working relationship that reaches back to 2009, when Alasdair first shot them as a four piece for i-D, 2016 saw him shooting two music videos, this book, and several portraits for various other print publications.
+"We talked at length before we really did anything," the photographer states.
 "We wanted to work on something bigger than just pictures of them.
 I like projects that naturally turn into other things.
 So we started working on the music videos, the idea is to do one for each place they recorded the album.
 I took photographs of everything we shot for the music videos, but it was never for something specific.
-We wanted to make something that would be a nice object to have, and a book felt most natural."
+We wanted to make something that would be a nice object to have and a book felt most natural."

-There is something a little nostalgic in the time of digital consumerism, to be able to hold the visual manifestation of music in your hands.
+There is something a little nostalgic in the time of digital consumerism to be able to hold the visual manifestation of music in your hands.
 "I remember bands used to do more of these kinds of projects."
-Alasdair enthuses.
-"They looked so great, they were these exciting little special one off things.
+Alasdair says.
+"They looked so great.
+They were these exciting little special one off things.
 You don't really get them much in the internet era.
 I like that they were up for not making it totally about them, letting things in that told the whole story.
 I like to think of it as a memento of the time we had together in Marfa."

 It Could Be Love will be available on Thursday at IDEA and thexx.info.
-The band and Alasdair will be signing copies at Dover Street Market London on Weds 7 June at 6pm.
+The band and Alasdair will be signing copies at Dover Street Market London on June 7 at 6pm.

 Text Felix Petty